-18.15 For clarity, Post Office maintains that Horizon is capable of handling power and telecommunications problems.
+16. For clarity, Post Office maintains that Horizon is capable of handling power and telecommunications problems.

-18.16 In Post Office branches, Subpostmasters are responsible for power supplies and the cabled telecommunications line (see paragraph 5.6 in the Part One Briefing Report).
+17. In Post Office branches, Subpostmasters are responsible for power supplies and the cabled telecommunications line (see paragraph XX in the Part One Briefing Report).
 Interruptions in power supplies and telecommunication lines are a risk faced by all IT systems.
 There are however recovery systems built into Horizon to prevent losses occurring where there is a power or telecommunication failure.
 The following is a description of the recovery process:

 - a.
-Following a failure to contact the Data Centre and complete a transaction, the system would automatically carry out a retry and attempt to save the basket to the Data Centre again. - b.
+Following a failure to contact the Data Centre and complete the transaction, the system would automatically carry out a retry and attempt to save the basket to the Data Centre again. - b.
 Following the failure of the second attempt, a message displays to the User informing them that there was a failure to contact the Data Centre and asking them if they wish to Retry or Cancel.
 It is recommended that Users only "Retry" a maximum of twice. - c.
 When the User selects "Cancel" this results in a Forced Log Out.
 This means: - i.
 Horizon would cancel those transactions that could be cancelled. - ii.
-Horizon would then print out 3 copies of a Disconnected Session Receipt (one for the customer, one for branch records and one to attach to the till to aid with recovery). - iii.
-The receipt would show transactions that are either recovered or cancelled.
-Those products considered recoverable must be settled with the customer in accordance with the Disconnection Receipt. - iv.
-If a transaction is cancellable then stock should be retained by the branch. - v.
-Horizon would then log out the active user.
+Horizon would then have printed out 3 copies of the Disconnected Session Receipt (one for Customer, one for Branch records and one to attach to the till to aid with recovery). - iii.
+The receipt would show transactions that are either recoverable or cancellable.
+Those products considered recoverable must be settled with the customer in accordance with the Disconnection Receipt.